ucdavis-bioinformatics-training/2021-ASM-genome-assembly/markdown_docs/assembly.md

 ![Graphical example of L50](assembly_figures/L50_example.pdf)

+Both of our assemblies are highly contiguous with an L50 of 1.

 ### Completeness and correctness

 The assembly size is very similar to the expected genome size.
+The variantCaller and Pilon tools identified and corrected a small number of assembly errors.
+We can be reasonable confident that the genome is complete and does not contain any major errors.